Rostlab/predictprotein-docker/README.md

 With this in mind, if you edit any of the configuration files, their state will be maintained regardless if the container is stopped or erased.
 Multiple running container instances of the Docker image may also bind-mount to this directory to use the same configuration.

-Lastly, if you then decide not to bind-mount the configuration directory to the Docker host, the configuration files in the container will not be hidden by the bind-mount, and therefore be used.

 ### Initializing or resetting configuration files to their defaults

 In the case that you would like to reset all configuration files to the defaults contained within the Docker image, no matter what configuration files already exist, you may execute the following Docker run command: